OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 <var id="input-start-date" hidden>02/01/2020</var>
 <var id="input-offset" hidden></var>
 ```

-This would query the HydroBase web service using the Telemtery Station from the
+This queries the HydroBase web service using the Telemetry Station from the
 South Platte River near Kersey, CO, from the entire month of February, looking for
-AIRTEMP in degrees Fahrenheit.
+`AIRTEMP` parameter in degrees Fahrenheit.

 ### Embeding into Existing Website

-To embed in an already existing website, the following would need to be done:
+To embed the example (or modified version) in an already existing website:

-1. Copy both css/ and js/ folders into the top level directory of the website.
+1. Copy `css/` and `js/` folders into the top level directory of the website.
-Alternatively, they can be put anywhere, but then the src attributes below would
+Alternatively, they can be put anywhere, but then the `src` attributes below would
 need to be updated so the path to each file is in the correct place relative to
 their location.
-Note the last link will change font, and is not completely
+The last link configures the font and is not completely necessary.
-necessary.
-Also keep in mind that the order of the scripts below matter and should
-not be changed.
+The order of the scripts below matter and should not be changed.

 2. In the main html, paste the following lines into the `<head>` tag:
   ```html